 07 July 2020

-The Notification of the Telemedicine Practice Guidelines (“Telemedicine Guidelines”/ “Guidelines”), as part of Appendix 5 of the Indian Medical Council (Professional conduct, Etiquette and Ethics) Regulations, 2002 (“MCI Code”) has made: (a) the practice of the medical profession; and (b) provision of medical care over technology platforms, legal and regulated.
-These guidelines will impact a cross section of stakeholders that would be integrated or affiliated with Telemedicine in India, in one way or the other.
-The regulated stakeholders are Medical Professionals (“MP”), Registered Medical Practitioners (“RMPs”), Patients, Caregivers and Technology Platforms.
-These guidelines have been prepared by the Ministry of Health and Family Welfare in partnership with NITI Aayog.
+The Notification of the Telemedicine Practice Guidelines (“Telemedicine Guidelines”/ “Guidelines”) as a part of Appendix 5 of the Indian Medical Council (Professional Conduct, Etiquette & Ethics) Regulations, 2002 (“MCI Code”), has made: (a) the practice of the medical profession; and (b) provision of medical care over technology platforms, legal and regulated.
+These Guidelines impact a cross-section of stakeholders, such as medical professionals (“MP”), registered medical practitioners (“RMPs”), patients, caregivers and med-tech platforms.

 Treelife Ventures Services Private Limited.